-We're absolutely obsessed with garlic scapes, and we want everyone to fall in love with this beautiful, tangly, scrumptious, seasonal delicacy like we have!
+Every year in mid-June we become obsessed with garlic scapes, and we want everyone to fall in love with this weird, beautiful, tangly, scrumptious, seasonal delicacy like we have!

 Scapes are the flower stalks that grow out of the center of certain types of hardneck garlic plants in mid-June.
 They curl into one or two loops as they grow, and ultimately straighten while sprouting little bulbs on the end filled with tiny, garlic-shaped bulbils.
 Bulbils are genetic copies of the parent plant, not seeds.